Positive Education

 “Dolor fermentum amet tortor cursus duis imperdiet amet, velit, amet, amet sit tincidunt morbi tristique phasellus nec pretium leo nulla cursus lectus.”

-Positive leadership for mums
+Positive Leadership for Parents

 Here in Australia, the phrase “sharing is caring” is almost automatically repeated when we talk about children.
 The intention is usually positive: to teach empathy, kindness, and consideration for others.
 But in light of RIE principles, it is worth pausing to reflect… Does forcing a child to share truly teach these values?